gitmehedi/odoo-certification-preparation/README.md

 # 1. Introduction

-**Question 1**: When Printing a quote, how does Odoo determine which language to use?
+**Question 1: When Printing a quote, how does Odoo determine which language to use?**

 1. Use the language defined in the current user's preferences
 2. Use the language defined on the customer record